 We need volunteers to help with the gardens, woodlands and animals.
 This could include weeding, fencing, firewood, building work, butchering, sausage making and meat packing.

-We like volunteers to be able stay about one month and prefer people who are interested in farming.
+We like volunteers to stay at least a couple of weeks and prefer people who are interested in farming.
 Accommodation is in our 'off grid' timber cabin.

 Meals are cooked and eaten in the farmhouse.
-Volunteers must be willing and able to cook, usually with our home grown produce (for 3 to 4 people).
+Volunteers must be willing to cook, usually with our home grown produce (for 3 to 4 people).

-We also have 3 horses, 28 hens, 2 ducks, Kunekune pigs, access to the mountains, and our own beach on the loch where we sometimes have campfires and BBQ’s.
+We also have 3 horses, hens and ducks, Kunekune pigs, rare breed sheep, access to the mountains, and our own beach on the loch where we sometimes have campfires and BBQ’s.
 There is a thriving traditional music scene locally.

-Ideally suited to people wanting to find out more about the reality of small scale sustainable farming or planning to start there own farm / small holding and wanting to gain valuable experience.
-Please do get in touch however if you are looking for a shorter stay, we will have additional capacity to host especially through the busiest parts of the season.
-Thanks!!
+Ideally suited to people wanting to find out more about the reality of small scale sustainable farming or planning to start their own farm / small holding and wanting to gain valuable experience.

 |Preview host||This is a beautiful 500 acre farm in the Highlands of Scotland at the foot of Ben Nevis.
 We have self catering chalets and Mongolian yurts as well as trout fishing, horses, Highland cows and sheep. |